-Sadly, we know that miscarriage occurs in one in four pregnancies.
-This is little consolation when you have lost a baby through miscarriage, and you may want to find out why it occurred and if you can reduce the risk of it happening again.
+Sadly, we know that miscarriage occurs in approximately one in four pregnancies.
+This is however little consolation when you have lost a baby through miscarriage.
+You may want to find out why it happened and if you can reduce the risk of it happening again.

 The vast majority of patients who have experienced a miscarriage will go on to achieve a healthy family, so it’s important to stay positive.
 However, a small percentage of couples will experience more than one consecutive miscarriage.
 If you have three or more consecutive early pregnancy losses this is called recurrent miscarriage, and affects about 2% of women trying to have a baby.